rpratama-codes/mama-recipe-web-be/README.md

 FE_URI=

 #
-# The Idea to make different DB config is to make seamlesly switching db config on local development.
+# The Idea to make different DB config is to make seamlesly switching between db config on local and development.
 # If you want to use cloud database in local fill NODE_ENV with production or leave it empty.
 #